1

 Modifying tracked files

-Task 1: Add a multiply function
+Task 1: Add a power_up function

 Save the file (Ctrl+S), then run in the terminal: